huggingface/hub-docs/docs/hub/webhooks-guide-metadata-review.md

 ## Use Spaces to deploy our webhook app

-Our [main.py](https://huggingface.co/spaces/librarian-bot/webhook_metadata_reviewer/blob/main/main.py) file contains all the code we need for our webook app.
+Our [main.py](https://huggingface.co/spaces/librarian-bot/webhook_metadata_reviewer/blob/main/main.py) file contains all the code we need for our webhook app.
 To deploy it, we'll use a [Space](ttps://huggingface.co/docs/hub/spaces-overview).

 For our Space, we'll use Docker to run our app.
 The [Dockerfile](https://huggingface.co/spaces/librarian-bot/webhook_metadata_reviewer/blob/main/Dockerfile) copies our app file, installs the required dependencies, and runs the application.
 You can read more about Docker Spaces [here](https://huggingface.co/docs/hub/spaces-sdks-docker).